 As a child, what did you want to be when you grew up?
 Were you already attracted to the field of health?

-What do you think is needed to advance the fight against malaria in Kenya, and how does BOHEMIA fit in?
+What is needed to overcome malaria and how does BOHEMIA fit in?